peterjc/thapbi-pict/docs/fungal_mock/presence_absence.rst

     associated with amplicon length (Table 3) and low sequence quality (Table S3).

-The case of *Fusarium verticillioides* needs further discussion, but otherwise there is board agreement here too.
+Again, broad agreement here, with the problem of *Fusarium verticillioides* discussed earlier.

 And finally, amplicon library two for ITS2 using the ITS3-KYO2 and ITS4-KYO3
 primers: